populationgenomics/talos/design_docs/MOI_Checks.md

 *Note*: if multiple samples have variants at a locus, Cat.
 4 is only confirmed where the sample IDs are within that Cat.
 4 list, showing that they were subject to all tests relevant to _de novo_ status.

+## Flags

+When a reportable event is found, a JSON blob representing the variant and sample is created.
+If the relevant gene was in one or more of the additional panels requested (see [additional panels](PanelApp_interaction.md#additional-panels)), the names/IDs of those panels are appended to the list of any variant-specific panels.

+This leaves us the flexibility to mark individual samples/families as having disease-relevant panels, which can then be cross-referenced against these flags for visual emphasis in the final report.